-This course also has weekly math or analytic assignments associated with how decisions are evaluated to support the course learning objectives.
-These assignments include a set of tutorials with a practice problem scenario that builds over the course so students can see how the lessons apply in realistic business situations.
-Then students will need to demonstrate their mastery of the analytics in an assessment that requires them to critically think how to apply the same analytical methods in a new situation or scenario.
+This course also has weekly math or analytic assignments associated with how decisions are evaluated to support the objectives. course learning assignments include a set of tutorials with a practice problem scenario that builds over the course so students can see how the lessons apply in realistic business Then students will need to situations. demonstrate their mastery of the analytics in an assessment that requires them to critically think how to apply the same analytical methods in a new situation or scenario.
 This assignment encourages students to grow further Excel skills to support learning the analytical methods.